|

 a meal or disco or include a free drink and some food.

-Expenses: This covers
+Expenses: This

-and purchasing the quiz if you don't compile it yourself.
+prizes and purchasing the quiz if you don't compile it yourself.

 Say in this case there